rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 columns must also be ordered in ascending order.
 If your requirement is to have a different order for each column, you have to use the approximated variant.

-## Support
+## Adapter Support

-All adapters support the approximated variant.
-The SQL row values method is supported by the ORM `QueryBuilderAdapter` and `NativeQueryAdapter` adapters, but the approximate variant is used by default.
+All the adapters that support keyset pagination support the approximated variant.
+The SQL row values method is supported by these adapters:

+* Doctrine ORM `QueryBuilderAdapter`
+* Doctrine ORM `NativeQueryAdapter`
+* Doctrine DBAL `QueryBuilderAdapter` adapter

+In any case, the approximate variant is used by default for better interoperability and flexibility.

 ## Changing the Seek Method